vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 Each mime type that your API is capable of returning needs to be registered with the framework, and the **[configureTaffy](#configureTaffy)** method is the most efficient place to do so.

 Because the framework implements JSON by default, the JSON ("application/json") mime type is already registered, and you do not have to re-register it.
 (You can if you like, though.
 It won't hurt anything.)

+<h3 id="setBeanFactory">setBeanFactory(object beanFactory, \[string beanList\])</h3>
+**Use it inside:** [configureTaffy](#configureTaffy)<br/>
+**Parameters:**

+* beanFactory (object) - already instantiated and cached (e.g. in Application scope) object instance of your external bean factory.
+* beanList (string) - a comma-delimited list of bean Id's that the bean factory is aware of.
+Optional, and only necessary if the beanFactory does not implement `getBeanList()` _and is not ColdSpring_.
+Tight ColdSpring integration is baked in.

+While Taffy includes a very basic Bean Factory (used by default) and also has fairly tight integration with ColdSpring, other bean factories could be added.
+If your bean factory implements `getBeanList()`, then Taffy will use that to get a list of beans that the factory knows about.
+However, if it does not, then Taffy will allow you to provide the bean list as a string in the optional second argument.

 <h3 id="setDashboardKey">setDashboardKey(string keyName)</h3>